Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 `kubectl uncordon node my-node`

 • kubectl label node: This command adds, updates, or removes labels on nodes.
-Labels are key-value pairs that can be used for categorization and filtering of nodes.
+Labels are key-value pairs used for categorizing and filtering nodes.
 They can also be used to attach additional information to nodes or to find/select the required nodes.

 `kubectl label node my-node key=value`